libp2p/specs/6-interfaces.md

 node.addDistributedRecordStore(distributedRecordStoreInstance)
 ```

-Configuring libp2p is quite straight forward since most of the configuration comes from instantiating the several modules, one at each time.
+Configuring `libp2p` is quite straightforward since most of the configuration comes from instantiating the several modules, one at a time.

 ### Dialing and Listening for connections to/from a peer

-Ideally, libp2p uses its own mechanisms (PeerRouting and Record Store) to find a way to dial to a given peer
+Ideally, `libp2p` uses its own mechanisms (PeerRouting and Record Store) to find a way to dial to a given peer:

 ```JavaScript
 node.dial(PeerInfo)
 ```

-To receive an incoming connection, specify one or more protocols to handle
+To receive an incoming connection, specify one or more protocols to handle:

 ```JavaScript
 node.handleProtocol('<multicodec>', function (duplexStream) {